All About GLP-1s

 When GLP-1s are Needed

-GLP-1 RAs, along with other medications, is recommended when glycemic goals aren’t being met within 3 months, even with metformin and other lifestyle changes.
-The new 2021 American Diabetes Association’s Standards of Care shows a chart of when GLP-1s should be recommended to patients.
-Recommendations also depend on other factors such as risks for cardiovascular disease, heart failure, chronic kidney disease, the need to minimize hypoglycemia, and weight loss or gain.
+GLP-1 RAs, along with other medications, are recommended when glycemic goals aren’t being met within three months, even with metformin and other lifestyle changes.
+The new 2021 American Diabetes Association’s Standards of Care shows a chart of when GLP-1s and other medications should be recommended to patients.
+Recommendations depend on other factors such as risks for cardiovascular disease, heart failure, chronic kidney disease, the need to minimize hypoglycemia and weight loss or gain.

-For example, in the chart mentioned above, if a patient isn’t reaching their target A1C with metformin and lifestyle changes, but has a high risk or developing cardiovascular disease or has a history of it, one of the recommended medication strategies is to prescribe a GLP-1 with proven benefits for cardiovascular health.
+For example, in the chart mentioned above, if a patient has a high risk or established Atherosclerotic Cardiovascular Disease (ASCVD), one of the recommended medication strategies is to prescribe a GLP-1 with proven CVD benefits (label indication of reducing CVD events).

 Using GLP-1s with Insulin

-If a patient who is using insulin A1C remains above their designated target, a doctor may recommend a GLP-1.
+If a patient is on insulin therapy and their A1C remains above the designated target, a doctor may recommend a GLP-1.
 The combination of long-acting insulin, also called insulin glargine. basal insulin and a GLP-1 is strongly effective in lowering blood sugar with less weight gain and hypoglycemia compared to intensified insulin regimens.

 There are currently two dual-combination insulin/GLP-1 RA products available: insulin glargine plus lixisenatide and insulin degludec plus liraglutide.
 Both medications are once-daily injections.